A New Bayesian Test to test for the Intractability-Countering Hypothesis: Discussions

-Galactic phase spaces can be split given that a galaxy is expectedly a complex system, built of multiple components with independent evolutionary histories and distinct dynamical timescales.
-As an example, at least in the neighbourhood of the Sun, the phase space structure of the Milky Way is highly multi-modal and the ensuing dynamics is highly non-linear, marked by significant chaoticity.
-The standard causes for the splitting of ${\cal W}$ include the development of basins of attraction leading to attractors, generated in a multistable galactic gravitational potential.
+One standard non-linear dynamical cause for the splitting of ${\cal W}$ include the development of basins of attraction, leading to attractors, generated in a multistable galactic gravitational potential.
 Basins of attraction could also be triggered around chaotic attractors, which in turn could be due to resonance interaction with external perturbers or due to merging events in the evolutionary history of the galaxy.
+Galactic state spaces can be split given that a galaxy is expectedly a complex system, built of multiple components with independent evolutionary histories and distinct dynamical timescales.
+As an example, at least in the neighbourhood of the Sun, the state space structure of the Milky Way is highly multi-modal and the ensuing dynamics is highly non-linear, marked by significant chaoticity. }